-In this month’s edition of Mission Muscle, veteran and guest fitness blogger Linton McClain talks about what to do when your workouts aren’t working.
+In this month’s edition of Mission Muscle, veteran and guest fitness blogger Linton McClain talks about staying healthy and fit throughout the holiday season.

 Military AutoSource and Dodge bring you Mission Muscle – keeping MUSCLE FITNESS and MUSCLE CARS top of mind by offering fitness tips and military savings!
 Click to learn if you’re eligible to receive exclusive overseas military discounts on top Dodge muscle cars, including the Charger and Challenger.

 Personal Trainer, Superior Body Sculpting

 Pleasant earthy aromas begin to fill the cool and crisp air as we step into the fall season.
 Nature changes the terrain from vibrant and colorful to more earthy and calm.
 We begin to notice small changes around us each day.
 These changes are enough to make us stop, pause, and reflect on our year.
 Time seems to slow just a bit as the year begins to come to a close.
 The fall season is often marked by family celebrations, traditions, and reflecting.

 We have already made plans to take leave and make our way home to our families.
 The holiday season is a wonderful time to create lifelong memories over our favorite holiday recipes.
 As a military member, you know the homecoming experience all too well.
 It’s no secret why we pack on the pounds over the holiday season.
 What can you do this holiday season to keep your weight in check?